autechjobs/website/src/pages/blog/tips-to-refine-tech-resume.md

 Include any personal or volunteer projects that you think adds value to the tech role you are applying for.
 Working on these projects apart from your regular work makes a strong case that you are genuinely interested in what you do.

 If you have a GitHub, GitLab, or bitbucket that host your open source projects, include them.
 Include your social media links if they complement your resume to an extent.
-The projects you choose and the interests you have to create your own personal brand in the recruiter’s mind.
-This also differentiates you from the rest of the stack.
+The projects you choose and the interests you have help to create your personal brand in the recruiter’s mind.
+This differentiates you from the rest of the stack.

 Here is an example of two resumes of the same software engineer.